steadramon/ESPGeiger/docs/hardware/esphardware.md

 ## ESP32

+### Classic

 The **[ESP32 DevKit / WROOM-32](https://s.click.aliexpress.com/e/_c4MWYcBT)** (classic ESP32) is the recommended ESP32 target.
 Any 4 MB board built on the original ESP32 (Tensilica dual-core, IDF target `esp32`) should work with the `esp32_*` builds.
 ESP32 / ESP32-S3 / ESP32-C3 builds bundle SSD1306 OLED support and auto-detect the panel at boot, so the same env works whether or not a display is fitted.

+### ESP-S3

 For ESP32-S3, the **[ESP32-S3-WROOM-1 N16R8](https://s.click.aliexpress.com/e/_c40rZstr)** dev board (44-pin Type-C, 16 MB flash, 8 MB PSRAM, onboard NeoPixel on GPIO 48) is a target for the `esp32s3_*` builds.

+### ESP-C3

 For the **world's smallest ESPGeiger**, the **[Seeed Studio XIAO ESP32-C3](https://s.click.aliexpress.com/e/_c3OtwhXJ)** (21x17.5 mm, USB-C, BLE 5.0, external u.FL antenna) flashes cleanly with the `esp32c3_*` builds.
 Bare-minimum receiver: just power, an attached tube or upstream UDP feed, and you have a working monitor in a footprint that fits inside almost any enclosure.
 <br>
 <img src="img/xiao-esp32c3.png" width="240"/>

+Other variants and devboards for the ESP classic, C3 and S3 should all be supported.
+Most options are selectable runtime for various pins, OLED options, NeoPixel and LED.

 ### Variant support